Morred/change-tracker/README.md

 # Change Tracker
 [![Build Status](https://travis-ci.org/Morred/change_tracker.svg?branch=master)](https://travis-ci.org/Morred/change_tracker)

-This gem helps you to track changes to your models.
+This gem helps you to track changes to your Active Record models.
 It's like a very lightweight version of gems like paper_trail, which are awesome but felt like overkill for what I needed at that point in time (specifically a changelog that would just display changes to records, no need for rolling back to earlier versions etc).

 It adds a table to your database where it will then proceed to track changes (creating, updating and deleting) to records of the models you want to track.